jazzonaut/IntelliTrader/IntelliTrader.Web/Static/Help/index.md

 Here you can see your total overall profit and current account balance.
 There is also a breakdown of profits by day, along with other information, like average margin.

 You can click on the number of trades to see information about the orders completed on that particular day.

+You can also open the Rules Analyzer page to check how each rule is performing.

 #### Settings